Where Do the Returns to Schooling Come From? Educational Transitions and Labor Market Payoffs: Results without imputation of missing covariates

-In the main text, I report estimates of the MPSE decomposition for the ATE of high school attendance on logged annual earnings for the full sample of NLSY97 respondents with non-missing educational information and non-missing earnings ($N=7,305$).
-A very large number (approximately $50\%$) of these respondents are missing information on one or more of the covariates $(X,Z)$ used in the models in order to identify the decomposition components, due especially to the large amount of missingness on variables such as parental assets ($25\%$ of the sample), and the Armed Services Vocational Aptitude Battery (ASVAB) test ($20\%$ of the sample).
-To assess the sensitivity of my primary conclusions to the use of multiple imputation as opposed to dropping observations with missing values, I replicate my DML and RWR estimates on a non-imputed analytic sample ($N=3,735)$.
+To assess the sensitivity of my primary conclusions to these issues, I undertake two exercises.
+First, I replicate my DML and RWR estimates on a non-imputed analytic sample, dropping observations with missing values ($N=3,735)$.
 Figure \ref{fig:Decomp-non-mi} below shows the results of this exercise.
 For both estimation procedures, results under multiple imputation and non-imputation are highly similar.
 As is to be expected, imputation reduces standard errors significantly, especially for the parametric RWR procedure.
-Further, the greatest variability between imputed and non-imputed results come from effects pertaining to high school completion, perhaps because patterns of missingness are correlated with educational attainment.
+Further, the greatest variability between imputed and non-imputed results comes from effects pertaining to high school completion, perhaps because patterns of missingness are correlated with educational attainment.
 Despite this, because the total effect $\tau_{0}$ and direct effect $\theta_{0}$ are similarly attenuated in the imputed sample, the overall conclusion about the importance of the direct effect in explaining the ATE remains unaffected.

+Second, to assess whether missingness in field of study reflects meaningful differences in educational progression versus measurement limitations, I re-estimated the entire MPSE decomposition excluding the STEM indicator from the intermediate confounder set $Z$.
+The resulting estimates (presented in Table \ref{tab:Decomp-no-stem}) are nearly identical to those reported in the main text, indicating that the main empirical findings are not sensitive to whether field of study is included in the intermediate confounder set.
+Nevertheless, the question of whether major declaration itself constitutes an important intermediate transition (prior to BA completion) is an important direction for future research.

 {}